 The top stories of the day as recounted by Kirk Minihane.

-The guys opened the show by discussing Belichick's latest press conference.
+The guys opened the show discussing who was lying yesterday.